Click for common questions & answers

 - Click on “Request a Permit”.
 Enter in the required information and follow the prompts.

-- Print the Temporary Parking Permit and take the print out to a campus distribution center.
+- Print the Temporary Parking Permit and take the print out to a campus security office.

 Question 3: Can I switch parking permits between vehicles?